CarmackMo/LightweightGameEngine/README.md

         See [Windows Event Objects](https://learn.microsoft.com/en-us/windows/win32/sync/event-objects) for more detail.

     - #### Mutex.h
-        A mutex object is a synchronization object whose state is set to signaled when it is not owned by any thread, and nonsignaled when it is owned.
+        A `Mutex` object is a synchronization object whose state is set to signaled when it is not owned by any thread, and nonsignaled when it is owned.
 Only one thread at a time can own a mutex object.

         The mutex object is useful in coordinating mutually exclusive access to a shared resource.
 Note that critical section objects provide synchronization similar to that provided by mutex objects, except that critical section objects can be used only by the threads of a single process.